Complete Guide For Solar Power New Brunswick 2019

-The average household in New Brunswick uses 79GJ of energy per year – that’s the equivalent of 21,900 kWh of electricity!
-And although most homes only use about a third of that (because of gas heating), the number still demonstrates a strong need for energy generation and energy efficiency technologies.
+According to the Canada Energy Regulator, the New Brunswick uses approximately 17.7MWh of electricity per person, per year (including industrial and transportation demand)!
+And although only a small portion of this is used within the household, the number still demonstrates a strong need for energy generation and energy efficiency technologies.

 Variable Costs: $0.11/kWh